Leading Italian eventer Vittoria Panizzon has paid tribute to the horse who helped launch her career.

 A new name, new introductory level and removal

-Four-star event rider Georgie Spence provides one H&H
+Five-star event rider Georgie Spence provides one rider

 Vittoria added that Womby would always greet the lorry when she returned home and was also “quite a good guard dog” — trotting off to investigate any noises from the yard in the night.

 “Certainly being free range gave him even more personality,” she said.

 “I have lost plenty of horses through my life, but I did find losing him the hardest.